tangentyh/notes-of-tan/javaNotes.md

    assert condition;
    assert condition : expression;
    ```
-   - throw an `AssertionError` if the assertion fails
+   - `condition` -- throw an `AssertionError` if the assertion fails
-   - `expression` is passed to the constructor of the `AssertionError` to produce a message string
-     - using `String::valueOf` when converting
+   - `expression` -- passed to `AssertionError::new` to produce a message string, using `String::valueOf` when converting
    - enabling and disabling
-     - disabled by default, `-da` or `-disableassertions` to explicitly disable certain classes
+     - disabled -- disabled by default, `-da` or `-disableassertions` to explicitly disable certain classes
-     - enable by `-ea` or `-enableassertions`
+     - enable -- by `-ea` or `-enableassertions`
        ```shell
        java -enableassertions MyApp
        java -ea:MyClass -ea:com.mycompany.mylib...
 MyApp # for specific classes
        ```
-       - when enabled, no recompiling, but the class loader stops stripping out the assertion code
+       - enabling mechanism -- when enabled, no recompiling, but the class loader stops stripping out the assertion code
-     - Some classes are not loaded by a class loader but directly by the virtual machine, but above switches still work
+     - also for JVM loaded classes -- some classes are not loaded by a class loader but directly by the virtual machine, but above switches still work
-     - `-enablesystemassertions` / `-esa` for system classes
+     - enable for system classes -- `-enablesystemassertions` / `-esa` for system classes

 1. assert use
-   - Assertion failures are intended to be fatal, unrecoverable errors
+   - fatal errors -- assertion failures are intended to be fatal, unrecoverable errors
-   - Assertion checks are turned on only during development and testing
+   - for development and testing -- assertion checks are turned on only during development and testing
    - use for precondition — parameter checking
    - use for documenting assumptions
      ```java